lsampaioweb/terraform-random-target-node/README.md

 # terraform-random-target-node
-Repository of a Terraform module that generates random numbers that are used as the servers that will receive the new VM.
+Repository of a Terraform module that generates random numbers to select servers that will receive new VMs.

+## Getting Started

 Run these commands on the computer that is running Terraform:

-1. Initialize the project:
+1. **Initialize the project:**
     ```bash
     cd examples/
     terraform init
     ```

-1. Run one examples:
+1. **Run an example:**

-    Add `-auto-approve` if you want to auto approve the execution.
+    To auto-approve the execution, add `-auto-approve` to the command.
     ```bash
     ./tf.sh apply 01-bare-minimum -auto-approve
     ./tf.sh destroy 01-bare-minimum